wythe/xenon/docs/xddl.md

 <h2 id="mod">1.14.1 mod</h2>

-The *mod* attribute is used to further modify the behavior.
-For example, it may be desireable to pad to the nearest 2-byte boundary, in which case we would specify a pad of 16.
+The *mod* attribute defaults to 8, but can be modified.
+For example, it may be desireable to pad to the nearest 2-byte boundary, in which case we would specify a *mod* of 16.

 <h2 id="peek">1.15 peek</h2>

-The [peek](#peek) element provides access to data ahead in the message.
+The [&lt;peek&gt;](#peek) element provides access to data ahead in the message.
 This information can then be referenced in expressions.